 The Thu Bon River silted up in the late 19th century ending the illustrious trading days of Hoi An and left the historic town in a beguiling time warp which reversed the town’s fortunes with the advent of a tourism boom.

-So Is Hoi An Too Touristy?
+But Is Hoi An Too Touristy?

 So Is Hoi An Worth Visiting?